-Bank-wide Trading Authority and Limits are approved by BRC for Market risk in a detailed market risk mandate and are allocated to the Treasurer (Level 1).
-These limits are sub-allocated to Desk Heads at Level 2 (examples - Investment & Balance Sheet Management Desk, Trading desk for Foreign Currency Forex, Saudi Riyal, and Derivatives & Rates).
-These limits tie back to the strategic objective in undertaking trading activities, formally requested by Treasury Front Office.
-The limits are reviewed by Risk, before they are approved by RMC and BRC.
+Bank-wide Trading Authority and Appetite are approved by BRC for Market risk and a detailed market risk mandate is approved the Risk Management Committee.
+These limits are set cognisant of the strategic objectives of undertaking trading activities and are formally requested by Treasury Front Office.
+The limits are reviewed by Risk, before they are approved by RMC.
 The CRO has approval for temporary adjustments to these limits.
-The market risk exposure is reporting to Treasury Front Office on a daily basis, whereas RMC and BRC is updated on monthly and quarterly basis respectively.
-The excesses (if any) are reported to senior management, RMC and BRC.
+The market risk exposure is reported to Treasury Front Office and senior Risk management on a daily basis, whereas RMC and BRC are updated on a monthly and quarterly basis respectively.
+Excesses (if any) are reported to senior management, RMC and BRC.

-(c) Scope and nature of risk reporting and/or measurement systems;
+(c) Scope and nature of risk reporting and/or measurement systems

-SABB use an advanced front to back Treasury system to monitor market risk limits and exposures, such as PVBP, FX Stop loss, MTM limits, and CS01 for both Banking and Trading Book.
+SABB use an advanced front to back Treasury system to monitor market risk limits and exposures, such as PVBP (DV01), FX Stop loss, MTM limits, and CS01 for both Banking and Trading Book.
 The system reports excesses on-line real time for market risk.
-SABB has successfully migrated Alaw wal Banking Book and Trading Book earlier this year.
-VaR is reported on a daily basis, whereas Market Risk Stress Testing is performed on a weekly basis, using scenarios developed by the major shareholder.
-It is envisaged this activity will largely be brought in house this year.
+SABB has successfully migrated Alawwal Banking Book and Trading Book earlier this year.
+VaR is reported on a daily basis, whereas Market Risk Stress Testing is performed on a weekly basis.